-Item The Board recommends a vote Approval of Amendment to Certificate of Incorporation to FOR this Proposal 5 Limit the Liability of Officers as Permitted by Law Further information beginning · The approval of an amendment to our Certificate of Incorporation to limit the liability of officers as on page 90. permitted by a recent amendment to the Delaware General Corporation Law. -· The Board is asking stockholders to approve the amendment to our Certificate of Incorporation for the reasons described below under Proposal 5.
-X The Board recommends a vote Stockholder Proposal: Stockholder Ratification of Item 6 AGAINST this Proposal Termination Pay Further information beginning on page 94.
-This stockholder proposal requests that HP's Board adopt a policy to seek stockholder approval of any senior managers' new or renewed pay package that provides for severance or termination payments with an estimated value exceeding 2.99 times the sum of the executive's base salary plus target short-term bonus.
+Approval of Amendment to Certificate of Incorporation to Limit the Liability of Officers as Permitted by Law

+- The approval of an amendment to our Certificate of Incorporation to limit the liability of officers as permitted by a recent amendment to the Delaware General Corporation Law. - The Board is asking stockholders to approve the amendment to our Certificate of Incorporation for the reasons described below under Proposal 5. - The Board recommends a vote FOR this Proposal - Further information beginning on page 90.